Montessori at Home: A Video Series

 Another activity both boys have enjoyed is using Tangrams.
 In the Children's House class, they use the Constructive Triangles to help children understand that most plane shapes can be formed using a variety of triangles.
 The Tangrams serve a similar purpose and also help children develop spatial awareness and problem-solving skills.

-The elementary distance learning experience is a bit different than the 0-6 experience as the children are becoming more independent, more social, and are more ready for deeper academic lessons.
+The elementary experience is a bit different than the 0-6 experience as the children are becoming more independent, more social, and are more ready for deeper academic lessons.
 It is a mixture of small group lessons given by a trained guide (I am off the hook here!) followed up with hands-on, offline work to reinforce the skills.
 Hudson is especially loving the math and science lessons.
 After the first of the Five Great Stories, The Story of the Universe, he was so excited to create a volcano.
 With his list of supplies, he raced off to the garage and came back with a funnel.
 I'm not even sure where he found it or how he knew it was there but apparently he had been eyeing it for a while because he thought it looked just like a volcano and would be perfect to use for this experiment.
 He asked me to video him so that he could show his teacher and classmates.
 He is normally very shy and reserved so it was fun to see him come out of his shell when he did this work!

 Contribute to the Video Series